eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-0-tractusx-metafile.md

     url: "REPOSITORY_2_URL"
 ```

-In the root of a sub/not leading repository create a file called `.tractusx`:
+In the root of a sub/non-leading repository create a file called `.tractusx`:

 ```yaml
 leadingRepository: "LEADING_PRODUCT_REPOSITORY_URL"